 Materiality, in sustainability terms, is not limited to matters that may have a significant financial impact on our Group but also includes matters that may have an effect on our ability to meet present and future needs.
-Our definition of materiality is drawn from the guidelines provided by Bursa Malaysia Securities Berhad where material issues are defined as such if they:

-- 1. Reflect an organisation's significant economic, environment, and social impacts; or - 2.
-Substantively influence the assessment and decisions of stakeholders.
+Our definition of materiality is drawn from the guidelines provided by Bursa Securities where material issues are defined as such if they reflect an organisation's significant economic, environment, and social impacts; or substantively influence the assessment and decisions of stakeholders.